 Limitation on Damages for Motor Vehicle Accidents

 The seriously injured party’s biggest potential source of recovery, however, is to sue the at-fault party for negligence.
 In Florida, however, an injured motorists right to sue are quite limited.
 In exchange for the personal injury protection policy guarantee of payment for medical claims, Florida law allows injured drivers and passengers to sue for only the most serious personal injuries.
-The permanency requirement of F.S. section 627.737 provides that a driver may sue to recover damages sustained in a car accident (both economic and non-economic) only if the plaintiff has suffered death or serious bodily injury (such as significant scarring and permanent physical impairment).
+The permanency requirement of Florida Statute section 627.737 provides that a driver may sue to recover damages sustained in a car accident (both economic and non-economic) only if the plaintiff has suffered death or serious bodily injury (such as significant scarring and permanent physical impairment).

 Proving Your Case